muratk5n/thirdwave/en/README.md

 ---

-Rolls-Royce is set to enter the hydrogen production market with the acquisition of a 54% stake in German electrolysis stack specialist, Hoeller Electrolyzer.
+"Rolls-Royce is set to enter the hydrogen production market with the acquisition of a 54% stake in German electrolysis stack specialist, Hoeller Electrolyzer"

 ---